 Yes!
-We are looking for a uniform managers and color guard members.
+We are looking for dedicated students to become color guard members.
 Students wishing to join band for the first time must be evaluated on a case-by-case basis by the director.

 Do I need to be enrolled in a band class to participate in Marching Band?

 Yes.
-All students must be enrolled in Concert Band, Wind Ensemble, or Percussion Ensemble class.
-Exceptions will be made for color guard as well as other music students interested in joining the front ensemble.
+All students must be enrolled in Concert Band, Advanced Band, Wind Ensemble, or one of the Percussion Ensemble classes.
+Exceptions will be made for color guard as well as other music students interested in playing synthesizer in the front ensemble.